jabbar-app/sipren-app/README.md

 # sipren-app
-Sistem Presensi Siswa (Sipren) made by kotlin and firebase.
+Sistem Presensi Siswa (Sipren) built using kotlin and firebase.